-The online safety policy is intended to demonstrate the Redlands Community Primary School's commitment to:
+The online safety policy is intended to demonstrate the organisation's commitment to:

-- Ensuring the safety and wellbeing of children, young people and adults is paramount when using the internet, social media or mobile devices. - Providing staff and volunteers with the overarching principles that guide our approach to online safety. - Ensuring that, as Redlands Community Primary School, we operate in line with our values and within the law in terms of how we use online devices.
+- Ensuring the safety and wellbeing of children, young people and adults is paramount when using the internet, social media or mobile devices. - Providing staff and volunteers with the overarching principles that guide our approach to online safety. - Ensuring that, as an organisation, we operate in line with our values and within the law in terms of how we use online devices.